Home > Services > The Katherine Thomas School > Programs > Additional High School Programs

 - College/career research and development

-Finally, transition services are a team effort, and evening transition planning workshops and individual meetings with parents are offered to ensure our students’ successful transition to next steps and the future.
+Finally, transition services are a team effort, and evening transition planning workshops and individual meetings with parents are offered to ensure our students’ successful transition to the next steps and the future.

 Transition services are also critical because, at the age of majority, unless their parent has secured guardianship, students with disabilities have the right to make their own IEP decisions.
 It is incumbent on the adults on the IEP team – the parents, educators, and other professionals – to ensure that students with disabilities are prepared for this important role.